nahguav123/webtycoon2/README.md

 * Purchase domain names
 * Purchase hosting plans
 * Manage website expenses
-* Generate income from websites
+* Generate income from websites from advertising
 * Track visitors and website performance
-* Manage their virtual money
-* Expand their online business
-* Make decisions that affect the growth and profitability of their business

 The game is being developed with a server-authoritative architecture so that important game logic and calculations are handled by the backend rather than being trusted to the client.